 Do not Drake and text!
 No, you did not read that wrong.
 It’s a campaign to prevent lonely individuals from contacting their exes in hopes of reconciliation and mending their broken heart.
 Well, it may not be a real campaign, but it should be.
-As you may know, Grammy winning artist and the President of the Light Skin Community (Just Kidding.
-That’s Chris Brown) Drake has been described as a more than emotional artist.
+As you may know, Grammy-winning artist and the President of the Light Skin Community (Just Kidding.
+That’s Chris Brown) Drake has been described as a more than an emotional artist.
 To Drake and text or in simpler terms, “Start Draking” is to show signs of extreme emotional stress.
-Draking is often confused as just being Emo, so make sure you are draking out and not just emo, because this article will probably not be of use to you.
+Draking is often confused with just being Emo, so make sure you are draking out and not just emo because this article will probably not be of use to you.

-Draking out in my past and current experiences has been triggered by many of things; Weather, Songs, Reading of old messages.
+Draking out in my past and current experiences have been triggered by many of things; Weather, Songs, Reading of old messages.
 The most dangerous of all Draking is a combination of all three.
-Imagine a stormy night with thunder and lightning and here you are reading old messages from your ex girl while listening to The Weeknd and his emotional ass.
+Imagine a stormy night with thunder and lightning and here you are reading old messages from your ex-girl while listening to The Weeknd and his emotional ass.
 Before you know it, BOOM!
-You are on the phone asking if she will take you back for the hundredth time, because you were just “trippin” and she knows that.
+You are on the phone asking if she will take you back for the hundredth time because you were just “trippin” and she knows that.
 I have (and probably will again) suffered from the trifecta, and I will explain just how to successfully counteract it.

 Listed below are songs that has caused me to DRAKE AND TEXT:

 Warning: Do not listen to any of these songs if you had recently suffered from a breakup or have a tendency to “DRAKE OUT” in unusual places.

 1. Chris Brown ft/ Jhenè Aiko – Drunk Texting (Listen)

 2. Usher ft/ Rick Ross – Lemme See (Listen)

 3. Toni Braxton – Seven Whole Days (listen)